berylliumsec/orionOps/docs/aws_playbook.md

 Git repositories that contain cloud resource configurations should also be analyzed to ensure that secrets are not being stored therein.

 [Checkov](https://github.com/bridgecrewio/checkov) is a static code analysis tool for infrastructure as code (IaC) and also a software composition analysis (SCA) tool for images and open source packages.
-It can be used to analyze cloudformation scripts for best practices, secrets etc
+It can be used to analyze cloudformation scripts for best practices, secrets, making sure that docker containers are not being run as root etc

 [Trivy](https://github.com/aquasecurity/trivy) is a security tool that can be used to analyze docker images for vulnerabilities.